 2. (3) Why to do it: He is our Creator and Shepherd.

 It is He who has made us, and not we ourselves;

 We are His people and the sheep of His pasture.

 a.
-Know that the LORD, He is God: The praise that comes to God from His people and all lands should be thoughtful.
-There are reasons to worship Yahweh, the covenant God of Israel, and the reasons begin with the recognition that He is God.
+Know that the LORD, He is God: The praise that comes to God from His people and all lands should be mindful.
+We have many reasons to worship Yahweh, the covenant God of Israel, and the reasons begin with the recognition that He is God.

 i.
 “To know is to have firm ground underfoot, the prerequisite of praise (cf. 40:2f.), and this knowledge is ours by gift; indeed by command.”
 (Kidner)

 ii.
-Know that the LORD, He is God: “Be convinced of it, ye heathens, whose fantasies have forged false gods; and ye Jews, acknowledge the true God to be Three in one, and One in three.”
+Know that the LORD, He is God: “Be convinced of it, ye heathens, whose fantasies have forged false gods.”
 (Trapp)

 i.
 “The sense of God’s proprietorship is the true basis of our consecration.
 We must realize His rights over us before we can freely give Him His due.
 Those rights are manifold in their sweet reasonableness; but amongst them all, this of creation is one of the chief.
 God has a right to us because He has made us.”
 (Meyer)

 ii.
 “Of course, if we do not need God as our Creator, then we do not need to be thankful.
 Why should we?
 We got here by ourselves, thank you.
 We have no one but ourselves to thank.”
 (Boice)